 It appears from our discussions that the advisors have a very balanced view of resource use in the community forest.
 These people live, work, and recreate in Port Alberni.
 They enjoy the viewscapes, and several live on Sproat Lake and are concerned about the water quality.
 Unlike an industrial setting where the management is accountable to the company shareholders, the community forest managers are accountable to the community stakeholders.
 Industrial logging requires maximizing values, and minimizing net-downs in the timber harvesting landbase reserved for other non-timber values.
-A community of Port Alberni appears to be indicating that they do not want a money losing venture (it should not cost the tax payers anything), but they also do not require the community forest to maximize timber value.
+A community forest may choose the balance they wish to maintain between harvesting and non-timber values.
+The community of Port Alberni appears to be indicating that they do not want a money losing venture (it should not cost the tax payers anything), but they also do not require the community forest to maximize timber value.
 Profits from harvesting may also be reinvested in the land base into recreational upgrades, access roads, and trails.
 The type of silviculture system used for harvesting, will therefore, be of a different nature to an industrial setting, as the outcomes of the community forest differ from outcomes required by industry.